the-amorata/amorata/README.md

 # amorata
-All Shiny Apps for generating dat-driven art
+All Shiny Apps for generating data-driven art